CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/email/authentication.md

 The sections below describe how to prepare provider accounts and map registration details to {{% ctx %}} credential properties.
 After setup, pass the credentials to the appropriate send-email block as shown in the block reference pages.

-### Setting up an app password for a Gmail account {#setting-up-app-password}
+### Setting up an app password for a Gmail account

 Use an app password when [Send Email Using Gmail][] authenticates with [UserCredentials][] inside [GmailSessionDetails][].

 {{% alert title="Note" %}}
 Gmail does not allow most accounts to send mail with a normal account password.
 Sending with a username and password currently works only for Google Workspace accounts that still have access enabled for {{< ahref path="Google.Authentication.LessSecureApps.MainDoc" title="less secure apps" >}}.
-For other accounts, use an **app password** or [OAuth](#setting-up-oauth-gmail).
+For other accounts, use an **app password** or [OAuth](#setting-up-an-app-password-for-a-gmail-account).
 {{% /alert %}}

 #### Prerequisites